 It’s important that our region and our local communities have a voice in energy planning decision making, and now, thanks to Act 174, we do.
-We work to make sure towns have the information and resources they need to have their voices heard and that they’re saying what they mean to say.
+The Act encourages comprehensive energy planning on the regional and community level throughout Vermont.
+RRPC wants to make sure towns have the information and resources they need to have their voices heard and that they’re saying what they mean to say.

-The Rutland Regional Plan Energy Chapter, which was adopted June 19, 2018, can be downloaded by following this link.
+The Rutland Regional Plan Energy Chapter, which was adopted June 19, 2018, a copy of RRPC's compliance certificate, and Commissioner Tierney's comments can be downloaded below.

 We look at the whole picture of energy use and needs in the region as it’s painted by data and how that data overlay with current conditions: land use, transportation, electricity use, heating.
 We can plan for the future when we know where we are today.
 Much of this work is relayed in the Rutland Regional Plan’s energy chapter.
-The most recent regional energy plan draft can be found in our Resource Library.
+The adopted regional energy plan chapter can be downloaded from the bottom of this page.

 We work on a local level with municipalities to create energy chapters in municipal plans that shape development patterns to increase energy efficiency.
 This includes mapping, siting of energy generation infrastructure, drafting land use bylaws, and assisting with funding opportunities.